-Having downtime to soak in your surroundings is just as important as seeing all the sites and doing all the activities.
+Having downtime to relax is just as important as seeing all the sites, and doing all the activities.

-There really is no reason to run yourself into the ground.
+There is no reason to run yourself into the ground.

-If there are certain things you might have missed the 1st time around it gives you a great excuse for revisiting that place again in the future.
+If there are things you might’ve missed the first time it gives you a great excuse for revisiting in the future.